Get free quotes for insulation

 It might be possible for you to fund the process of insulating your conservatory roof with one of the government’s many insulation grants, but only if your conservatory isn’t sealed off from the rest of your house – for example, if the living room opens straight into it.

-In this scenario, insulating your conservatory would be a measure that would help the energy efficiency of your home overall, potentially making you eligible for a grant.
+In this scenario, insulating your conservatory would help your home’s energy efficiency overall, potentially making you eligible for a grant.

 Grants such as the ECO4 scheme – and the Nest scheme in Wales – offer funding to low-income households or those on certain benefits for energy-efficient home improvements.